RX-00/quadruped/main/STLs/quadruped_STL/revise/README.md

 - thigh
 	- need to decrease wall width from inside
 	- need to remove inner struts for the servo

 - PRINT rest of the abdominal support structures with the rest of the legs
-- [REDACTED] PRINT rest of the side baffles (4 total) with the rest of the legs
+- PRINT handles again (facing sideways)
 - PRINT Battery Compartment with legs (or second print)

 NOTE: servo hold in thigh and swing for leg, width is ideally 20 mm (after 1.5 scale in Rize OneTouch)